cjacker/opensource-toolchain-esp8266/README.md

 start...
 ```

-It will start build automatically, and have some outputs like this:
+And it will start build automatically, the output looks like:
 ```
 Support boot_v1.2 and +
 Generate user2.4096.new.4.bin successully in folder bin/upgrade.
 boot.bin------------>0x00000
 user2.4096.new.4.bin--->0x81000
 ```

+You may be confused which one is the correct answer should I choose when running `gen_misc.sh`, I will answer this question in below section.

 # Programming